opinionatedguide/opinionatedguide.github.io-src/chapters/13-digitallogic.md

 #### Not

-Truth table, transistor implimentation pmos/nmos, cost, power consumption at switch
+Truth table, transistor implementation pmos/nmos, cost, power consumption at switch

 #### And, Nand